14 October 2025

 Travelling to the airport it's worth booking a cheap specific train in advance - but you only need to do this about a week in advance to get a decent fare.
 And by then you will know about any engineering works or planned strikes.

 Travelling from the airport booking a cheap specific train probably isn't worth it.
-So you might as well just book an Anytime fare on your phone after you've actually landed whilst your plane taxis around Bedfordshire!
+So you might as well just book an Anytime fare on your phone after you've actually landed whilst your plane is taxiing around Bedfordshire!

-After being charged for missing my pre booked train, I no longer book train tickets in advance when flying into Luton Airport.
+After being charged for missing my pre booked train, I no longer buy train tickets in advance when flying into Luton Airport.

 06 September 2025